TomasBedrnik/Meteo-Frontend-Qt/README.md

 - Qt5 without X server
 - QML defined GUI
 - smooth run on Orange Pi One
-- auto wake up based on cheap motion sensor (probably will be transfered to Backend app)
+- auto wake up based on cheap motion sensor (probably will be transfered to Backend)